The Dragons Experience

 ETHICS & SUSTAINABILITY MATTER

-We are committed to the highest ethical standards in cross-cultural education.
+Dragons is committed to the highest ethical standards in cross-cultural education.
 Responsible travel is environmentally conscientious, culturally self-aware, and focused on developing mutually meaningful connections with local communities.
-We advocate for longer-term programming and smaller groups to reduce our ecological and cultural footprints.
-And we don’t shy away from—but actively engage with—the complex themes of learning service, neocolonialism, and global citizenship that arise in a group dynamic that encourages critical reflection.
+They advocate for longer-term programming and smaller groups to reduce our ecological and cultural footprints.
+And they don’t shy away from—but actively engage with—the complex themes of learning service, neocolonialism, and global citizenship that arise in a group dynamic that encourages critical reflection.